Reviewed by Mary McLaughlin, Special Education Teacher; M.S. SpEd<!- mfunc feat_school ->

 For disabled people, daily life can seem like an impossible challenge.
-Stephen Hawking is all too familiar with the challenge of living a fulfilling life while being limited by disabilities.
-In fact, since he was born in 1942, he has been battling disability for the better part of his 74 years.
-While most people with amyotrophic lateral sclerosis (ALS) die prematurely, Hawking has pushed through his illness and become a world-famous physicist and more importantly, an inspiration to us all.
-Over the years, his work in theoretical physics has captured the public eye due to his intelligence, exceptional insight, tenacious research, and creativity.
+Prior to his passing in 2018, Stephen Hawking was all too familiar with the challenge of living a fulfilling life while being limited by disabilities.
+In fact, since his birth in 1942, he battled a disability for the better part of his life.
+While most people with amyotrophic lateral sclerosis (ALS) die prematurely, Hawking had pushed through his illness and become a world-famous physicist and more importantly, an inspiration to us all.
+Over the years, his work in theoretical physics captured the public eye due to his intelligence, exceptional insight, tenacious research, and creativity.

 A Life Lived to the Fullest

 Instead of depressing him, the diagnosis gave him a renewed will to live.
 He knew that he may only have a few months, possibly years to live, and this changed his entire perspective.
 As his body began to deteriorate, he made great strides in theoretical physics.
-In the 1960s, Hawking showed that mathematically reversing the creation of black holes explained how the universe could have expanded.
+In the 1960s, Hawking showed that mathematically reversing the creation of black holes explained how the universe could have expanded.<!- mfunc search_btn -> <!- /mfunc search_btn ->

-Today, ALS has forced Stephen Hawking to live in a wheelchair and use a computerized voice synthesizer.
-Despite these limitations, he still jokes around about using the voice synthesizer.
-According to Hawking, “the only trouble is it gives me an American accent”.
+ALS may have forced Stephen Hawking to live in a wheelchair and use a computerized voice synthesizer, but it didn’t damper his bright outlook and sense of humor.
+In fact, he used to joke around about using the voice synthesizer, “the only trouble is it gives me an American accent”.

 Getting the Diagnosis